 UK braced for mediocre weather photography

-SNOWY weather will result in a million of pictures of nothing much, experts have warned.
+WINTER weather will result in a million of pictures of nothing much, experts have warned.

 Arctic conditions across the UK are expected to drive people with too much time on their hands into a frenzy of pointless weather-based amateur photography.